OCA/sale-workflow/sale_by_packaging/readme/DESCRIPTION.rst

 This module provides different configuration option to manage packagings on sale orders.

-By default there is a Warning message during the modification/creation of a sale order line to notice the user when the quantity to sell doesn't fit with the factor set on the packaging.
+The creation/update of sale order line will be blocked (by constraints) if the data on the sale.order.line does not fit with the configuration of the product's packagings.

 It's also possible to force the quantity to sell during creation/modification of the sale order line if the "Force sale quantity" is ticked on the packaging.